 - Cervical cancer

-- Chlamydia or gonorrhea (STDs), sexually transmitted infections
+- Chlamydia, gonorrhea, or other sexually transmitted diseases (STDs) or infections (STIs)

 - Douches, scented soaps or lotions, bubble bath

 - Trichomoniasis, a parasitic infection you can get from having unprotected sex